microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationProxyConnectorGroup.md

 name                           test1
 ```

-This example retrieve all connector groups.
+This example retrieves all connector groups.

 ### Example 2: Retrieve a specific connector group